nupur1492/RProjects/README.md

   - Learned how to work with R packages like ggplot2, dplyr, reshape2, plotting histograms, scatterplots graphs with multiple variables and how these can be used to perform a basic exploratory analysis on a dataset.

   ## Game of Thrones Analysis
+  - Exploratory data analysis on battles and character deaths in the Game of Thrones series using R
   ## Handwriting Character Recognition Analysis
   - Studying handwriting character recognition as a part of a Kaggle competition
   - Identifying handwritten digits using MNIST data by performing Logistic regression and Random Forests